PetrenkoAnton/php-dto/README.md

 make phpcs
 ```

-Or by all-in-one command from the inside of the container:
+Or by all-in-one command from the inside of the container

 ```bash
 composer check-all